derpen/LeSite/content/posts/creating-server-3.md

         }
 }
 ```
+Save and quit.
 What this basically does, is to accept request that comes from the domain in server_name and http port.
 Then, it tries to find index file in /var/www/html.
 If it can't find it, it will return a 404.
 Sounds simple enough, right?

 But, this site is not yet enabled.
 For that, we need to create a symbolic link from this file and put it into sites-enabled.
 You'll do something like this.
 ```